 Many students choose to gain additional experience outside of the classroom by participating in co-op, internship, and other work experiences prior to graduation.
-Required skill sets vary, ranging from Microsoft Office to programming to networking capabilities.
 Internships satisfy the Experiential Learning Requirement.
 You must register for this opportunity prior to beginning your work experience.

-The Department of Computing Sciences offers internships in both Computer Science and Information Science.
-Students have recently interned at companies such as Google, Credit Suisse, Prometheus, SAS, Cisco, IBM, and Gilbarco.
+Computer Science students have recently interned at companies such as Google, Credit Suisse, Prometheus, SAS, Cisco, IBM, and Gilbarco.

 From Career Services

 Working at SAS was a rewarding and enriching experience.
 Every day I learned something new, and I was constantly challenged to solve problems, expand my technical skills, and, most importantly, be a valuable asset for my team.
 When I was able to create a virtual machine for a customer or simply get a machine up and running, I knew that my work was making a difference to other people.
 Taking an internship is more than just the job itself; it is about evolving as a person, seeing how the things you learn in college pertain to the real-world, and placing yourself in an unfamiliar and exciting environment.
 I could not stress the importance of getting an internship enough, no matter what field of study you are in.
 The growth and knowledge you gain when entering the professional world will stick with you your whole life.

 My internship gave me invaluable experience.
 While I was receiving the theoretical knowledge during class, I was able to see how the theories were actually implemented in the real world at my internship.
 While doing this, I was obtaining more technical skills and real life experience as well as learning to work in a corporate environment.
 Taking my internship was easily one of my top choices and experiences at Elon.